drewbo/drewbo.github.io/content/benfords.rst

 hold even if you measure your target variable in another scale; think switching from dollars to euro or feet to meters).

 Let's run through an example first and then I'll reveal the visualization.
 Using the case where the constant is 2, think about what happens to all of our original
-numbers: things that start with 1 will now start with 2 or 3, things that start with 2 become 4 or 5, and so on.
+numbers: things that start with 1 (30.1%) will now start with 2 or 3, things that start with 2 become 4 or 5, and so on.
 We look to the expected distributions above and see that numbers starting with 5 through 9 should make up (7.9% + 6.7% + 5.8% + 5.1% + 4.6%) = 30.1% of the first digits and these are
-all the numbers which when multiplied by 2, will now have a first digit of 1
+all the numbers which when multiplied by 2, will now have a first digit of 1.
+The distribution, at least for ones, matches between the two groups!

 Visualization
 =============